spectacoular.factory.get_widgets¶

 This function is implemented in all SpectAcoular classes and is added to Acoular’s classes via the the

-module.
+bokehviewmodule.
 For each attribute provided, it builds a corresponding Bokeh widget.The function handles multiple cases of View construction:

 Default View: the function is called as a method by a

-, will be used:from spectacoular import RectGrid from bokeh.io import show from bokeh.layouts import gridplot grid = RectGrid() widgets = list(grid.get_widgets().values()) show(gridplot(widgets, ncols=5, sizing_mode='stretch_both'))
+BaseSpectacoularderived instance without specifyingtrait_widget_mapperandtrait_widget_argsexplicitly as function arguments.
+In this case, the default widget mapping, defined inbokehview, will be used:from spectacoular import RectGrid from bokeh.io import show from bokeh.layouts import gridplot grid = RectGrid() widgets = list(grid.get_widgets().values()) show(gridplot(widgets, ncols=5, sizing_mode='stretch_both'))

 No Predefined View:

-is called and a HasTraits derived instance is given as the first argument to the function without any further arguments.
+get_widgets()is called and a HasTraits derived instance is given as the first argument to the function without any further arguments.
 In this case, a default mapping is created from all editable traits to create the view.

 from acoular import RectGrid from spectacoular import get_widgets from bokeh.io import show from bokeh.layouts import gridplot grid = RectGrid() widgets = list(get_widgets(grid).values()) show(gridplot(widgets, ncols=5, sizing_mode='stretch_both'))